The other day I posted this on Facebook:

 However, if you ask that same person to write a book, they get intimidated.
 All of a sudden they feel it’ll take way longer and they’ll need to charge 2-3x as much.
 Just saying the word “book” freaks some people out.

 If you go the extended article route, then you can hire the same writer to write all the articles.
 Or, you can hire different writers to write different articles.
 This will get your chapters back much quicker, but you’ll need to do more clean-up work.

 So here’s how this works: you’ll get back a bunch of extended articles.
 You’ll then hire a proofreader/cleaner-upper to make everything sound like it’s in the same voice.
-(You can find these people on elance, guru, or in my resources).
+(Find more details about how to hire from this course).

 Proofreading Your Book